Copyright © 2026 Wasteflex Pty Ltd. All rights reserved.

 • Food and beverage containers

-These materials are commonly accepted in co-mingled recycling, depending on site setup.
+These materials are commonly accepted in commingled recycling, depending on site setup.

 Why Plastic Recycling Requires a Dedicated Approach